bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 And then finally, we calculate what the resulting on chain output looks like with this formula.
 So P is you have the shared secret, so you send to the B_spend, which in the previous slides would be what you would normally send to, but now we don't just send to the B_spend, we also send to a B_spend summed up with the hash of the shared secret multiplied by the generator points and make it a public key.
 So that is what makes it unique.
-Then on the receiving side, this is this looks actually very similar to the sending side, that is because, you know, it is actually following the same steps, but now instead of taking you're sort of doing it from the perspective of the receiver, so on the input side you're actually looking at the public keys which is shown with a capital `A`, so capital `A` is the sum of the input public keys, and now we have this `b_scan` which is like a small `b`, so that's the private key for the scan key.
+Then on the receiving side, this is this looks actually very similar to the sending side, that is because, you know, it is actually following the same steps, but now instead of taking you're sort of doing it from the perspective of the receiver, so on the input side you're actually looking at the public keys which is shown with a capital A, so capital A is the sum of the input public keys, and now we have this b_scan which is like a small b, so that's the private key for the scan key.
 So however, the A is the same, the input hash is the same because it follows the same principle, and the shared secret is also essentially the same because this is the Diffie-Hellman scheme.
 That also means that in step five, the resulting on chain is calculated, you basically arrive at the same result as the sender would.
 So that's how a receiver can derive the same address.